Postdoctoral Fellowship and Psychology Externs

 Informal clinical consultation around addressing substance use issues within patients is also offered between the treating therapist and any CWS SAFE Team member.

-Clinicians can also refer students for a SAFE Evaluation (1-3 sessions) and are provided with personalized psycho-education, more in depth substance assessment, strategies to reduce risk/abstain/or moderate substance use, or to evaluate and discuss substance abuse resources and referral options.
+Clinicians can also refer students for a SAFE Evaluation (1-3 sessions) focused on personalized psycho-education, more in depth substance assessment, strategies to reduce risk/abstain/or moderate substance use, or to evaluate and discuss substance abuse resources and referral options.

 The SAFE Program offers the following groups and workshops: